-We are a flexible entitlement setting offering 15 hours free funding per week for children age three plus.
-We also offer 2 year funding for eligible families
+We are a flexible entitlement setting offering Universal free funding of 15 hours per week for the term after a child turns three.
+We also offer 2 year and 30 hour funding for eligible families.

 Who to contact